acheronfail/apptivator/README.md

 In the menu, select an application (or exectuable) from the Finder (or optionally choose from running applications) and register a shortcut for it.
 From now on (as long as Apptivator is enabled) you can activate that application via the shortcut you set for it.

+If you want your applications to appear on every space, I recommend allowing the application to appear on all spaces (This can be done by right-clicking on the icon in the dock and selecting -> `Options` -> `All Desktops`).

 ### Options

 Apptivator provides some neat options: